uldahlalex/fullstack2025/README.md

-Can be found in server/Startup/openapi.json or running and going to localhost:8080/openapi/v1.json Scalar page can be opened at localhost:8080/scalar
+Can be found in server/Startup/openapi.json or running and going to localhost:8080/openapi/v1.json Scalar page can be opened at localhost:8080/scalar Example from running deployment on google cloud run:

 ![alt text](assets/scalar-view.png)